 Higher capacity, faster charging times and a longer service life of batteries

 Battery manufacturers and large buyers such as the automotive industry strive for higher capacity, faster charging times and a longer service life of batteries.
 Scientific tests have shown that spatial ALD can play a decisive role in this.
 SALD has been approached by large battery producers with the request to work this out in practice.
-To realize this, a research program has been started, in which SALD works closely with renowned research institutes, including the German Fraunhofer (Europe's largest application-oriented research institution).
+To realize this, a research program has been started, in which SALD works closely with renowned research institutes including The Netherlands Organisation for Applied Sciences.

 TNO research shows potential